 Low-level concerns about a member of staff should be referred to the Headmistress.
 Low-level concerns about the Headmistress should be referred to the Chairman of Governors.
-All such low-level concerns will be addressed sensitively and proportionately with the intention that unprofessional behaviour that does not at 2000 Location: St Mary's School Ascot\Sch t Mary's School Ascot\School Handbook\Safeguarding\Safeguarding Policy 412a Last Reviewed: September 2021 Next Review: August 2022 Author/Lead: Pastoral Deputy Head meet the staff behaviour policy or code of conduct can be corrected at an early stage.
-The DSL will collect as much information as possible from the reporter, the member of staff concerned and any witnesses in order to establish what action needs to be taken.
+All such low-level concerns will be addressed sensitively and proportionately with the intention that unprofessional behaviour that does not meet the staff behaviour policy or code of conduct can be corrected at an early stage.
+The Headmistress will collect as much information as possible from the reporter, the member of staff concerned and any witnesses in order to establish what action needs to be taken.
+This will include looking for wider cultural issues that may have enabled the behaviour to occur and considering if extra staff training is required.
+Reports about supply staff and contractors will be notified to their employers so any potential patterns of inappropriate behaviour can be identified.